vonblubba/t_and_c_generator/README.md

 Document is generated calling `#perform` method on the class instance.
 All other methods are private.
 `#perfom` method executes a series of steps to generate the document; some initial data validation (which could probably be improved), clauses replacement and sections replacement.

+Also provided are an example of usage `application.rb` and dataset in `data` folder.
+Usage:

+`ruby application.rb data/template.txt data/clauses.json data/sections.json`

 Given more time, I would probably improve the test suite to cover more anomalous situations.

 This took me about 3,5 hours to complete.